 Schools that intentionally provide a positive path for learning help to build respect for all students and set a tone for lifelong achievement.

 Creating an inclusive classroom begins with a belief that all students can succeed, using strategies to move students forward.
-All four areas of development—spiritual, physical, social and academic—must be addressed in an inclusive classroom.
+All four areas of development—spiritual, physical, social-emotional and academic—must be addressed in an inclusive classroom.